SiestaStudio/SiestaStudio.github.io/pages/privacy.md

 weight: 4
 ---
 # Privacy and us
-We don't collect any kind of information about you.
+We don't collect or share any kind of information about you.

 ## Cookies
 As you probably already now, [HTTP Cookies](https://en.wikipedia.org/wiki/HTTP_cookie), are files downloaded on our computers when we visit a website.